0atman/noboilerplate/scripts/37-functional-rust.md

 notes:

-Here's `proptest`'s output when the overflow happens
+Here's `proptest`'s output when the overflow happened.

 It not only proved that we had written potentially overflowing code, but when it did, it then iterated until it found a minimal failing example.

 Line 7, here, shows the two values it found right at the edge of the failure.
-Add those two values of a an b together and you get exactly one OVER the u32 limit.
+Add those two values of a an b together, and you get exactly one OVER the u32 limit.

 Upon finding a failure, `proptest` does this search for minimal failing edge cases automatically, and it can do this for:

 Strings, Arrays, Bools, Chars, Ints and Floats, Options, anything from Std::Collection including Vecs, BTrees and Hashes, and with a little help, any custom datatype you make.

-- [ ] you can kinda get dependent types by checking your new() method with proptest! (like how str and String do it)

 ---